Having traveled through Italy, Greece, and the Aegean in his youth, Colin quickly became interested in the ancient mythology of the region.

 Metis’ reputation for wisdom and knowledge would increase after Zeus’ successful completion of the Titanomachy, and soon it was said that she knew more than any god or mortal.
 Zeus would then take Metis as his first wife.

 Metis would make the mistake of telling Zeus of a prophecy concerning them both.
 Metis proclaimed that she would give birth to a son of Zeus, who would be more powerful than his father.
 It was a prophecy that was also retold by both Gaia and Ouranos.

 Zeus was not going to allow a challenger to his position as supreme ruler so soon after he had claimed the title himself.

 To try and circumvent the prophecy, Zeus would swallow Metis, possibly when the goddess was in the form of a fly.
 The swallowing of Metis would imprison her within him, just as Cronus had done to Zeus’ siblings.

 By the time that Zeus had swallowed Metis though, he had already slept with her, and she was pregnant with his child.

-Imprisoned within Zeus, Metis would set about creating clothes and armour for her soon to be born child.
-The hammering of the armour would cause Zeus much pain, and in the end he sought relief from it; and at his behest Hephaestus (or sometimes Prometheus) took up an axe and hit Zeus on his head.
+Imprisoned within Zeus, Metis would set about creating clothes and armor for her soon-to-be-born child.
+The hammering of the armor would cause Zeus much pain, and in the end, he sought relief from it, and at his behest, Hephaestus (or sometimes Prometheus) took up an ax and hit Zeus on his head.

 Metis and Thetis